team-dev-docs/devdocsprod-dev-docs/docs/interactive tutorials/Create Your First Playground Repo.md

 ![create_your_first_playground_repo/step_1](/img/create_your_first_playground_repo/step_1.png)

-On the Dev Docs IO Dash page, click the button that says Or go to External Docs.
+On the dashboard click the button that says Or go to External Docs.

 ![create_your_first_playground_repo/step_6](/img/create_your_first_playground_repo/step_6.png)